SFilinsky/digital-CV/README.md

 # Digital CV

 This is CV project of Siarhei Filinski ([Linked In](https://www.linkedin.com/in/sergey-filinsky/)).
+The idea behind it is:
+- make it possible to create CV using my frontend skills
+- scale CV into my personal website while sharing common elements between them
+- briefly showcase my skills through source code for this small project

+## Features

 The tool allows to build and host my CV as website, while also rendering PDF version.

-The tool is based on:
+The tech tool is based on:
 - Typescript
 - SCSS
 - Webpack for local and production build
   - Supports hot reload for dev server
 - Puppeteer (for rendering PDF)
 - Web components for few UI elements used widely in CV
+- Node.js scripts for build pipeline

-All the build scripts and configs are written by me from scratch.
+All the build scripts and configs are written by me from scratch, no template was used for this project.

-Web version is also aimed to support mobile version.
+Web version is also aimed to responsively support mobile.

 ## Running